erikr/erikr/posts/data-lessons-from-biotech.md

 > To add when draft is finalized.

-## 1. Biotech cares about scientific or clinical results, not platforms.
+## Remember biotechs care about scientific or clinical results, not platforms.

-Nobody else cares about platforms or infra.
+Nobody else cares about your data science / computational platform.
 To convey value, connect each "Win" to the related therapeutic program and how the capability helps the top-line goal.
 For example, an engineer rewrote our genetic imputation pipeline to be 200x faster.
 Nobody cared until they realized turnaround time from new sequenced samples to results was now 1 hour instead of 1 week.
 This enabled us to find and correct several errors in the upstream sample handling and downstream imputation process.
 Consequently, we achieved the desired statistical power for our lead program CDx.

-## 2. Inform the company of your team's progress via a biweekly digest.
+## Share your team's progress via a biweekly digest.

 Every two weeks I wrote and shared a "DSE Digest" to our VPs and C-suite.
 This cadence aligned with our sprint length and balanced speed with substance.
-I covered 5-7 topics per digest.
+I covered 5-7 topics per digest, and eventually we used our corporate goals as topics.
 For each topic, e.g., "Data ingestion and curation from Cedars-Sinai Medical Center", I summarized "Wins", "Challenges", and "Next Steps".

 For "Wins", mention team members by name.
 This is an opportunity to highlight valuable work done by data scientists and engineers who rarely interact with the C-suite.
 This was important at Prometheus because the C-suite was on-site but our team was distributed.